-- 5.1.1 The ordinary hours of work for Employees covered by this Agreement, except those Employees engaged to undertake road sweeping operations, shall be based on a nine (9) day fortnight arrangement, where Employees will work 76 hours over that period. - 5.1.2 Employees must perform their ordinary hours on Monday to Friday between 6.00am and 6.00pm as directed by the Council, provided that: - 5.1.2.1 The operation of equipment is not in breach of noise protection legislation; - 5.1.2.2 Work does not disturb residents; and - 5.1.2.3 The Employee's work health and safety is not compromised by prevailing daylight hours and visibility. - 5.1.3 The parties agree that the ordinary hours of work per day will be worked as follows: - 5.1.3.1 Monday, Tuesday, Wednesday and Thursday 8.50 hours per day; and - 5.1.3.2 On Friday 8.25 hours per day. - 5.1.4 Where an Employee is required to work reasonable additional hours to meet operational requirements of Council on the days specified at clause 5.1.3, any hours worked in excess of the 76 hours over the nine (9) day fortnight arrangement referred to in clause 5.1.1 above (up to a maximum of 84.5 hours per fortnight), that Employee may take the accumulated extra hours as time off in lieu (TOIL), bank that time or apply to have the extra hours paid out on an hour-for-hour basis. - 5.1.5 All hours of work performed on an RDO will be calculated at ordinary time rate.
+- 5.1.1 The ordinary hours of work for Employees covered by this Agreement shall be based on a nine (9) day fortnight arrangement, where Employees will work 76 hours over that period. - 5.1.2 Employees must perform their ordinary hours on Monday to Friday between 6.00am and 6.00pm as directed by the Council, provided that: - 5.1.2.1 The operation of equipment is not in breach of noise protection legislation; - 5.1.2.2 Work does not disturb residents; and - 5.1.2.3 The Employee's work health and safety is not compromised by prevailing daylight hours and visibility. - 5.1.3 The parties agree that the ordinary hours of work per day will be worked as follows: - 5.1.3.1 Monday, Tuesday, Wednesday and Thursday 8.50 hours per day; and - 5.1.3.2 On Friday 8.25 hours per day. - 5.1.4 Where an Employee is required to work reasonable additional hours to meet operational requirements of Council on the days specified at clause 5.1.3, any hours worked in excess of the 76 hours over the nine (9) day fortnight arrangement referred to in clause 5.1.1 above (up to a maximum of 84.5 hours per fortnight), that Employee may take the accumulated extra hours as time off in lieu (TOIL), bank that time or apply to have the extra hours paid out on an hour-for-hour basis. - 5.1.5 All hours of work performed on an RDO will be calculated at ordinary time rate.
 Accumulated time will be taken off on an hour for hour basis. - 5.1.6 When an RDO falls on a public holiday, another day will be substituted by mutual agreement between the Team Leader/Coordinator and Employees, or in the absence of mutual agreement, by the Manager having regard to work commitments. - 5.1.7 Time worked in excess of ten (10) hours per day or in excess of 84.5 hours per fortnight shall be as overtime as per Clause 7.3 Overtime of this Agreement. - 5.1.8 Teams will operate under the philosophy of logical completion of a job with the aim of continuing work where completion is practical on that day.
-This will mean that a working day may be up to 10 hours at ordinary time, by mutual agreement.
+This will mean that a working day may be up to 10 hours at ordinary time, by mutual agreement. - 5.1.9 Street Sweeper Operators - 5.1.9.1 The ordinary hours of work for Employees engaged in road sweeping operations shall be based on a roster basis directed between 6.00am to 6.00pm, where Employees will work 76 hours per fortnight as detailed in their contract of employment. - 5.1.9.2 By mutual agreement the roster may be changed to suit operational requirements and ensuring compliance with relevant legislative requirements. - 5.1.9.3 Where an Employee is required to work reasonable additional hours to meet operational requirements of Council, any hours worked in excess of the 76 hours (up to a maximum of 84.5 hours per fortnight), that Employee may take the accumulated extra hours as time off in lieu (TOIL), bank that time or apply to have the extra hours paid out on an hour-for-hour basis.